 While brushing is very important for your overall oral health, so is visiting your dentist regularly for checkups and cleanings.
 Even professional toothbrushes cannot clean as well as the hygienist at your dentist’s office.

-Azarko Dental Group’s Edmonton dental clinics are here to help you with your general checkups and cleanings.
-Schedule your appointment using our convenient online booking program or call an Edmonton location near you.
+Azarko Dental Group’s Edmonton dental clinic are here to help you with your general checkups and cleanings.
+Schedule your appointment using our convenient online booking program or call our location in West Edmonton.

 Azarko Dental West